Market Environment

 "fair value"

-quoted on TV refers to the
+quoted on TV

-source:
+value." source:

 investopedia

-market will open and not how it will behave all day.
+open and not how it will behave all day.

 |